nhridoy/quran-api/readme.md

 https://cdn.jsdelivr.net/gh/nhridoy/quran-api@main/v2/para/1.min.json
 ```

-_Note: Because each endpoints contains huge ammount of data.
+_Note: Because each endpoints contains huge amount of data.
 That is why I recommend using minified version.
 Still It takes time to load each endpoints_

 **Honorable Mentions:**